 Today, HII provides a number of opportunities for clients interested in the emerging impact investing arena.

-One of the ways we are doing this is by working with the Calvert Foundation to create investment notes targeted to facilitating community development within specific geographical regions.
+One of the ways we are doing this is by working with Calvert Impact Capital to create investment notes targeted to facilitating community development within specific geographical regions.

 For donor-advised accounts, we offer access to a world-class impact investment fund platform, thanks to our relationship with the non-profit financial services company, Impact Assets.